-The CTD was deployed with a lowering rate of 60 meters/min (30-40 meters/min in the upper 200 meters or deeper if the conditions are rough).
-It is recovered at a rate of 60 meters/min.
+The CTD was deployed with a lowering rate of 60 metres/min (30-40 metres/min in the upper 200 metres or deeper if the conditions are rough).
+It is recovered at a rate of 60 metres/min.

 The LADCPs fitted within the frame with a separate battery pressure case performed well.
 These units contain a compass and tilt sensors which could possibly provide useful information on the attitude and rotation of the whole profiler package throughout deployments.